junxit/us-congress-bills-116/metadata.md

 - 2020-10-01 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
 - 2020-10-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5183-5186)
 - 2020-10-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-10-19 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.